aoloe/scribus-manual-philosophy/README.md

-# scribus-manual-phylosophy
-Understanding how Scribus works
+# Understanding how Scribus works